Can Competitors Lower Your Google Rankings with Negative SEO by Building Spammy Backlinks to Your Website?

 - It just looks like a negative seo attack.
 Even if the previous two reasons did not apply, it seems likely that other sites have had almost the exact same pattern of spam links – especially if the attack came from one of the services that have been promising to destroy your competition for just a few bucks.
 Chances are, they automate that process and automated SEO is rarely effective.

 Google really is smart enough to know the difference

-While this campaign had no significant impact on rankings or traffic.
-It has been a nuisance.
+While this attempt to make this site an example of Negative SEO working had no significant impact on rankings or traffic, it has been a nuisance.

 - Link profile is much harder to analyze.
 With all that spam taking up space in the charts and graphs, it is more difficult to determine what links have had an effect on rankings and traffic.

 - A little stress.
 While I have been confident that malicious link spam from third parties is nothing to be overly worried about, such a huge increase in the number of links did make me a little uneasy at times.

 - I can no longer smugly point to this site as an example of how a site can do well without a large quantity of backlinks.